mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 ##### 1:35:31 end of recording

-#### This talk was transcribed by Kikan Michael Howard based on audio provided by [Minnesota Zen Meditation Center](https://www.mnzencenter.org/audio-archive-project.html).
+#### This talk was transcribed by Kikan Michael Howard.
+Audio recordings of Katagiri Roshi are being used with permission of [Minnesota Zen Meditation Center](https://www.mnzencenter.org).

 [Home](index#1979) \|
 [Previous](1979-06-12-Fukanzazengi-Talk-4) \|